volnost/chasmlang-win/README.md

 # Chasm Language windows c-based interpreter.
 A sort of OOASM (object-oriented assembly) intented for a future OS kernel.
 ## Command list
-### int 'name'
+### int 'name' 'value'
-Creates and integer, sets it to 0 automatically.
+Creates and integer, sets it to 0 automatically if the value isn't given.
-### add 'name' 'value'
+### inc 'name' 'value'
 Adds a static value to an integer.
-### !add 'name' 'name2'
+### add 'name' 'name2'
 Adds an integer to the first integer.
 ### intout 'name' 'format'
 Prints the integer, if 'format' is a '!' prints a new line after it.
-### intcmp 'name' 'value'
+### intcmp 'value' 'value2'
-Compares and integer to a static value, results in 0 if equal, 1 if greater or -1 if smaller (than given value).
+Compares two values.
+Result is stored in program.
+Takes in two values so use ! for integers.
 ### intptr 'name' 'name2'
 Puts the in-language pointer to the second integer into the first one.
 ### str 'name'